JDACS4C-IMPROVE/docs/content/models.rst

 1. Standard candle arguement parser will be used.

    a.
-CANDLE keywords must be used for command line arguements if one exists. https://ecp-candle.github.io/Candle/tutorials/default_parameters.html
+CANDLE keywords must be used for command line arguements if one exists.
+If you have the Benchmarks repo, they can use them as examples, or run --help.
+SEE ALSO: https://ecp-candle.github.io/Candle/tutorials/default_parameters.html

    b.
 All model arguements are passed to the model by way of the candle --config_file option.
 For example: